-One of App Services' most powerful features is the ability to perform SQL-style queries and full-text searches on data entities, as well as their properties.
+One of the BaaS' most powerful features is the ability to perform SQL-style queries and full-text searches on data entities, as well as their properties.
 This lets you quickly retrieve specific data entities based on multiple criteria, then utilize that data to power social features, target push notifications, perform user analysis, and more.

 Learn more about querying app data, see App Services data query overview.